mple06/workout-tracker/README.md

 ## Description

-A simple workout tracker application utilizing Mongoose.
+A simple workout tracker application utilizing Mongoose and MongoDB.
 Users can
     - create a new workout and choose between cardio such as running or resistance such as weight lifting
     - create multiple workouts in a day